The Latest Happenings in my World

 Taking it all inTaking it all in

 The exhibition continues until 4th September, with more demonstrations and lectures each Saturday, organised by Josephine Touma, Acting Snr Coordinator of Public Programs for the Gallery.
 Josephine was a great help in setting everything up.
 It was terrific having a large screen data projector to show the video files I had of the making of the St Bede's window at Pyrmont in 2009.
-And much thanks to Robert Knapman, intrepid photographer, who took on the assignment of capturing me in action.
+And much thanks to my friend Robert Knapman, intrepid photographer, who took on the assignment of capturing me in action.

 Subscribe